-Explorers, rejoice!
-The historic Point Bonita Lighthouse, situated on a picturesque outcropping of land in Marin, has officially reopened to the public after 2 years of renovations.
-Visitors can once again enter the structure from 12:30-3:30pm Friday through Monday for a totally unique trip back in time.
+The historic Point Bonita Lighthouse, situated on a picturesque outcropping of land in Marin, officially opened to the public in March of 2022 after 2 years of renovations.
+Visitors can enter the structure from 12:30-3:30pm Friday through Monday for a totally unique trip back in time.

 Point Bonita Lighthouse was built in 1855, in response to the influx of people from the California Gold Rush.
 Several lighthouses went up in quick succession, including at Alcatraz and Fort Point.
 Point Bonita’s lighthouse was the 3rd lighthouse constructed on the west coast, positioned at a low elevation so as to cut through the fog.

-To this day, Point Bonita continues to be an active lighthouse operated by the US Coast Guard.
-It uses a historic Fresnel lens to refract the beam of light, as well as several others.
+To this day, Point Bonita continues to be an active lighthouse operated by the US Coast Guard and uses a historic Fresnel lens to refract the beam of light.
 Lighthouses have different light patterns so as to be more easily differentiated – Point Bonita’s is on for 3 seconds, off for 1.
 It also uses an electric fog horn for days with low visibility, which sends 2 blasts every 30 seconds.

 There’s also a mysterious hand-carved tunnel at Point Bonita whose origins are dubious.
 No records were kept by the government, but a popular theory is that it was carved by Chinese immigrants who would have endured extremely dangerous conditions with low pay.

-Point Bonita Lighthouse is now open from 12:30-3:30pm on Sundays and Mondays, but visitors are advised to arrive well before 3:30 as lines can be long.
+Point Bonita Lighthouse is now open from 12:30-3:30pm Friday through Monday, but visitors are advised to arrive well before 3:30pm as lines can be long.
 The suspension bridge and tunnel are also only open during these hours.
 For information about guided tours, check the Golden Gate Recreation Area calendar.